List of Kamen Rider Ex-Aid characters: Hiiro Kagami

 During the first Zero Day incident, Momose was infected with the Bugster Virus, but she had kept it secret from Hiiro due to his aloof attitude until he eventually learned what had happened when Graphite manifested from her.
-When Taiga Hanaya fails to defeat the Bugster, Momose dies and Hiiro develops a grudge against Hanaya and Graphite despite harboring guilty feelings for himself.
+When Taiga Hanaya fails to defeat the Bugster, Momose dies and Hiiro develops a grudge against Taiga and Graphite despite harboring guilty feelings for himself.
 With Emu's help, Hiiro eventually accepts that he had partially contributed to Momose's death and reconciles with him.
 Amidst the Kamen Rider Chronicle crisis, Hiiro discovers Momose is among the Bugster Virus-infected victims whose life forces are stored in the Proto-Gashats and is blackmailed into joining Masamune Dan, who threatens to delete her data unless Hiiro serves him.
 After remembering Momose's last words however, Hiiro rejoins CR to defeat Masamune, guide new interns, and make peace with his past.

-During the events of the V-Cinema, Kamen Rider Ex-Aid Trilogy: Another Ending, Hiiro reconciles with Hanaya before joining forces with him to defeat Lovrica, who had brainwashed a temporarily resurrected Momose.
+During the events of the V-Cinema, Kamen Rider Ex-Aid Trilogy: Another Ending, Hiiro reconciles with Taiga before joining forces with him to defeat Lovrica, who had brainwashed a temporarily resurrected Momose.
 Before she dies once more, Hiiro comes to terms with her first death.